mindersec/minder/docs/docs/ref/cli/minder_artifact.md

 ### Options

 ```
   -h, --help              help for artifact
+  -j, --project string    ID of the project
+  -p, --provider string   Name of the provider, i.e. github (default "github")
 ```

 ### Options inherited from parent commands